acanalis/acanalis.github.io/content/en/post/hugo-what-is-what.md

 Hugo makes This is the problem that Hugo aims to solve by allowing you to separate web design into two activities: content writing and template writing.

-Content is written in [markdown](https://commonmark.org), which conceptually is a condensed syntactic sugar for HTML.
+Content is written in [markdown](https://commonmark.org), which conceptually is a syntactic sugar for HTML.
 Markdown is very easy to use.

-Templates are written in a special templating language, and Hugo will use them to turn your content files into the HTML your static site needs.
+Templates are written in a special templating language.
+Hugo generates the site by inserting the data from your content files into those templates.

 ## 1.4.
 Society is divided into Theme Users and Theme Writers.